 If you’re not so much into fantasy yet, then this show could go a little too deep too fast for you.
 It was made, primarily, with fans of the games in mind.
 We already know the world and we have a vague idea of what the Qun is about and what it means to be an elf or a mage, etc, in the Dragon Age setting.
 However, I wouldn’t say give this show a total miss if you’re not already into it.
 Try it on for size.
 They do a good job of letting you know the basics of what’s going on; it’s a good story and there’s quite a few laughs and heart-warming moments to be had.
 And who knows… you could end up really getting into the whole mythos and playing the games… or reading the Wiki.
 Whatever floats your boat.
 Nerdiness comes in all flavours.

-Recommendation: Watch this show after defeating the final boss of Dragon Age: Origins, and just skip the mind-bendingly long and awkwardly designed Dragon Age Two game altogether.
+Mood Rating: Watch this show after defeating the final boss of Dragon Age: Origins, and just skip the mind-bendingly long and awkwardly designed Dragon Age Two game altogether.

 Linda, AKA TAGG herself, loves great music and terrible movies.
 Find her being geeky on Twitter @ThatLFM